How the Next Apple TV Could Sell Apple One Subscriptions - The Mac Observer

 Apple TV Gaming

 I wrote about a patent in 2018 that hinted at an Apple TV gaming system, and I wonder if we’ll see the fruits of that labor soon.
-I’m not saying that Apple should turn the box into a dedicated game console, but Apple Arcade has the most room for improvement out of the company’s services and a good driver of TV hardware.
+I’m not saying that Apple should turn the box into a dedicated game console, but Apple Arcade has the most room for improvement out of the company’s services.

 First, Apple should release its own game controller.
 There are a handful of third-party controllers that work with Apple TV already, but you can’t go wrong with a first-party controller.
 Next, if we get AirPods Studio then they should have microphones built into them like current AirPods.
 Boom, gamer headset.
 Or, sell a separate AirPods Studio Gaming Edition with a real headset mic.
 Just like buying a MacBook gives you options to add more RAM or storage, when buying an Apple TV the options could be the game controller and headset.